Sienci-Labs/Resources/lmmk2/lmk2-add-ons/ytsb-lmk2-spindle-kit.md

 ![](/_images/_lmmk2/_add-ons/lmk2_spindle_vfd_components.jpg "VFD components, labelled"){.aligncenter .size-medium}

-<strong>***Throughout this assembly, do not disconnect any of the VFD wiring!
-Miswiring can cause operation errors and damage to the device.</strong>
+*****Throughout this assembly, do not disconnect any of the VFD wiring!
+Miswiring can cause operation errors and damage to the device.**

 <ol>
   <li>Our first goal is to route the spindle cable through the drag chain, by undoing clips and detaching the drag chain when needed